-The goals of our group are to uncover the mechanisms underlying epigenetic regulation in humans and other animals and to identify the role of these mechanisms in cell differentiation and aging.
-The projects topics cover effective Next Generation Sequencing data processing tools, scalable computational pipelines, visualization approaches and meta analysis of existing epigenomic databases.
+The goals of the BioLabs group are to uncover the mechanisms underlying epigenetic regulation in humans and animals and to identify the role of these mechanisms in cell differentiation and aging.
+We are developing novel algorithms and methods for experimental data analysis, building scalable computational pipelines and tools, and working in collaboration with biologists on various aging studies.

 - Epigenetic changes in aging human monocytes – a joint research project dedicated to the study of healthy human aging in collaboration with Maxim Artyomov’s laboratory at Washington University in St. Louis.
 The group creates bioinformatics pipelines and develops novel algorithms and methods for epigenetic data analysis.